sadegh15khedry/Pneumonia-Detection-Using-CNN/README.md

 - `data_exploration.py`: Python script for exploring the dataset.
 - `model_deployment.ipynb`: Notebook for deploying the trained model.

-### Step 6: Contribute (Optional)

-If you wish to contribute to the project or modify it for your own use, feel free to fork the repository and create pull requests with your changes.

-That's it!
-You should now have the project set up and ready to use on your local machine.
+## Folder Structure

+The project folder structure is organized as follows:

+- docs/
+- results/
+- src/
+- notebooks/

+### docs
+Contains project documentation.

+### results
+Stores experimental results and trained models.

+### src
+Contains source code for the pneumonia detection model.

+### notebooks
+Includes Jupyter notebooks used for experimentation and analysis.

+## Results

+Detailed results and performance metrics are stored in the `results/` directory.

 ## Training

 ### Model Training Details

 The CNN model was trained to detect pneumonia from chest X-ray images.
-The training process involved optimizing the model to achieve high accuracy on both training and validation datasets.
+The training process involved optimizing the model to achieve high accuracy on both training and validation datasets. for generalization of our model, data augmentation was added and helped reducing the difrence of train and validation accuracy from 8 to near 0.

 ### Performance Metrics

-During training, the model reached 90% accuracy on both the training and validation datasets, demonstrating its ability to generalize well to unseen data.
+During training, the model reached 92% accuracy on both the training and validation datasets, demonstrating its ability to generalize well to unseen data.

 ![Screenshot 2024-07-02 082713](https://github.com/sadegh15khedry/Pneumonia-Detection-Using-CNN/assets/90490848/adc989e2-bacf-4940-b4a0-2b9ae7e26151)